CoderMichelle/CookieStand/README.md

 2-02-21 Finished the indexhtml page/lab08b for Salmon Cookie Stand.
 Consider including the answers to your daily journal and submission questions here This is also a good place to reflect on the tools and resources used and learned.
+2-06-21 added and completed a new store form to the sales html page.